samuelsadok/fibre/js/README.md

-# Fibre-JS
+# fibre-js

 This directory provides JavaScript bindings for [Fibre](https://github.com/samuelsadok/fibre).
 Its home is located [here](https://github.com/samuelsadok/fibre/tree/master/js).
 There's also a standalone repository for this directory [here](https://github.com/samuelsadok/fibre-js).

 ## Current Status

-So far Fibre-JS was only tested to run in Chrome but it should work in any browser that [supports WebAssembly](https://caniuse.com/wasm).
+So far fibre-js was only tested to run in Chrome but it should work in any browser that [supports WebAssembly](https://caniuse.com/wasm).

-Fibre-JS currently supports the following transport providers:
+fibre-js currently supports the following transport providers:

  - WebUSB ([Chrome and Edge only](https://caniuse.com/webusb))